OfftoCollege.com

 • the availability of and enrollment in Advanced Placement classes

-• the schedules for the college entrance exams (includes P SAT, SAT I and II, and ACT).
-Discuss with your counselor on the exams required to get into your college of choice
+• the schedules for the college entrance exams (includes SAT I and II, and ACT).
+Discuss with your counselor on the exam required to get into your college of choice

 • review your transcripts to make sure you are on track to graduate with the required credits and courses to get into your college(s) of choice